A single copy of this article may be reprinted for personal, noncommercial use only.

 Don't be discouraged if your plan isn't perfect.
 A good long-term solution may temporarily generate new problems.
-That doesn't mean you should give up the plan, just that you need to be prepared for the new problems with a new set of solutions.
+That doesn't mean you should give up the plan, just that you need to be prepared to make course corrections or even switch to a plan B.

 Put your plan into action

 It may help to write down the details of your plan.
 Be sure to really commit to it before giving up or trying something else.
 Believe in yourself and go for it.